Here are two simple Language of Listening® coaching skills that can turn any challenging moment with a child or teen into a rewarding one.

 SWYS: “You want them to be supportive.”

-Rather than arguing (fixing) with a response like, “Surely not all of them…”, stating the “want” behind the complaint encourages conversation about what actually happened and what your child wished would have happened instead.
+Rather than arguing (fixing) with a response like, “Surely not all of them…,” stating the ‘want’ behind the complaint encourages your child to tell you what actually happened and what they wished would have happened instead.
 That’s when problem-solving can be introduced like this:

 Boundary/CAN DO: “Must be something you can do…”